matthieudelaro/sweet-azure/README.md

 ##### SweetAzure.Logger.Configurations.newFirebase(settings)

 This logger enables you to log directly to Firebase.
-This is espacially useful if you don't have access to regular logs (with mobile services for example)
+This is espacially useful if you don't have access to standard output (with Azure Mobile Services for example)

 settings.firebaseUrl : (optional) the URL of your firebase node.
 Defaults to process.env.SWEETAZURE_LOGGER_FIREBASE_URL;